 Energy stocks are the big loser this year as oil continues to get crushed.
 The SPDR Energy ETF (XLE) is down almost 14% while the S&P 500 is up over 11% in 2014.

 ETFs are widely considered to be the equivalent to an index fund, and in many ways they are, but it all depends on what your definition of an index is and what you’re trying to accomplish.
 Any S&P 500 or total stock market fund is going to be broadly diversified with hundreds or even thousands of individual securities.
 Diversifiable risk is minimized in these types of funds.
 This is not the case in specialized ETFs that invest in certain sectors or segments of the market.

 XLE holds just 42 companies.
 Exxon Mobile (XOM) alone makes up almost 17% of XLE.
 Chevron is another 13% of the total.
 Both of these stocks are down double digits on the year.
 Of course, it makes sense that the sector ETFs would have a smaller number of holdings since collectively they make up the S&P 500.
 It’s just something for investors to be aware of.

 On average, between the nine sectors, the top ten holdings account for 55% of the market value.
-For comparison purposes I listed the S&P 500 to show that the top ten companies make up just under 18% of the broader market.
+The top ten companies make up just under 18% of the broader market.
 There’s nothing wrong with having conviction in an investment theme, but you have to be willing to deal with much higher volatility if you make a high conviction investment.

 The average range of returns in the S&P 500 between the top and bottom performing sectors since 2004 is 35%.
 That’s a huge gap within a broad market index.
 That means higher rewards if you’re right but higher risks if you’re wrong.